Get

 2. Try Using Toys

 If treats don’t get your dog’s tail wagging, maybe toys do.
-Consider buying an exciting, new toy for your dog that only comes out during training sessions.
+Consider buying an exciting new toy for your dog that only comes out during training sessions.
 When your dog performs the desired behavior, you can let them play with the toy.

 3. Try Using Praise or Play

 Another way to reward your dog is through praise or play.
 Dogs that are motivated by attention tend to love this form of reward.
+Verbal or physical praise (such as petting) is a great way to reinforce desired behaviors in dogs who love affection.

 4. Keep Training Positive and Fun